Caerind/CppFileCreator/README.md

 CppFileCreator
 ==============

-I love make all the functions of my class on the .hpp/.h before coding in the .cpp, but sometime it's very long to copy...

-So I made this little program to convert easily .hpp/.h to .cpp :)
+This is the source of a program I made to convert a .hpp/.h file into a .cpp file :)